-I want my daughters to love being active, no matter what activity she chooses.
+I want my daughters to love being active, no matter what activity they choose.

 Instead, we talk about exercises that make mama strong.
 About which ones are fun and silly.
 It sounds silly, but it’s my hope that maybe then, they’ll enjoy being active as much as I do.
-Exercise is a gift, not a punishment.
+Thus, exercise is a gift, not a punishment.

-There are a lot of things I wish for my daughter and one of those is that she will grow up thinking that fitness is FUN and not something she “has to do”.
-I love my workouts.
+There are a lot of things I wish for my daughters and one of those is that they will grow up thinking that fitness is FUN and not something they “have to do”.
 I’m not bitter, sad or angry when I’m working out but playful, happy and occasionally jumping with joy if I hit a PR (personal record).